Americorps – FAQ

 Is there childcare assistance?

 Full-time members are eligible to apply for childcare assistance benefits.
 Childcare assistance is determined based on income eligibility.
 Details are provided at the ACCESS member orientation.
-This benefit is not available for part-time or quarter-time members.
+This benefit is not available for part-time members.

 Is there health insurance?

 Full-time members are eligible for health insurance coverage that meets Affordable Care Act requirements.
 Health insurance is available for members who did not have health insurance prior to being accepted into the program OR who lose health coverage through no fault of their own.
 ACCESS pays the full health insurance premium and members are responsible for co-pays and any additional costs.
-This benefit is not available for part-time or quarter-time members.
+This benefit is not available for part-time members or quarter-time members.

 RESOURCES FOR MEMBERS